bionetslab/PARADYS/README.md

 1) The input `NETWORK_FILE` must contain the columns `'patient'`, `'tf'`, and `'gene'`.
 It has to contain all directed dysregulation edges `(a,b)` from your personalized input networks, with the source node `a` stored in column `'tf'` and target node `b` stored in `'gene'`.
 The column `'patient'` stores the ID of the patient that this edge belongs to.
 2) The input `MUTATION_FILE` must contain the two columns `'patient'` and `'gene'`.
 It has to contain the sets of mutated genes for each patient, with the mutated gene in the column `'gene'` and the corresponding patient ID in the column `'patient'`.

+In the directory `preprocessing/` we present an exemplary script for generating such input data from TCGA mutation data and SSN networks.

 ## Example Call